 Why does my cat have long whiskers?
-Some cat breeds definitely have a predisposition towards longer whiskers.
-Genes play an important role in determining whisker length.
+Some cat breeds have a predisposition towards longer whiskers.
+Genes play an important role in determining the length of whiskers in cats.

-In general, whiskers are longest on cats who live in environments with lots of obstacles, as they need the extra guidance to navigate their surroundings.
+In general, whiskers are longest on cats that live in environments with lots of obstacles because they need the extra guidance to navigate their surroundings.
 However, there are also some hereditary factors at play.

 Ultimately, the length of a cat’s whiskers is largely determined by its breed and genetics.

 However, all cats rely on their whiskers for essential functions, such as balance, navigation, and prey detection.

 The near vision of a cat is poor so he relies on the information from the whiskers to tell him whether it is ok to navigate through a certain place or space.

 Our sense of touch is in our fingers, a cat touches the world with his face and whiskers.